 In column (5) we consider a change of the prices facing US households to the real French prices, by accounting for differences in the relative price of the outside good.
 Since the price of the outside good is higher in France this makes food more attractive, and leads to an increase in total calories.
 In column (6) we consider the scenario where we alter food prices, product attributes, the price of the outside good and change the category effects to the French values.
-Category effects capture household-category and category-city-time fixed effects.
+Category effects capture household-category and category-time fixed effects.

 As previously discussed, these probably combine preferences and aspects of the economic environment.
-Once we include these the level of calories purchased is closer to the average French household but still a bit higher than the French on total calories as it is around 11% higher, and around 6% lower than column (1).
-Interestingly, in this last scenario, the fraction of calories coming from different macro nutrients is more similar to French level.
+Once we include these the level of calories purchased is similar to the average French household, around 4% higher, and around 12% lower than column (1).
+Interestingly, in this last scenario not only are total calories similar to French level, but the fraction of calories coming from different macro nutrients is more similar, as is the level of expenditure.